 Pope Tech: Scan Google Sites Intranet Content

 You can use Pope Tech to perform an automated accessibility check on published Google Sites pages that require UMN Shibboleth authentication in order to view them.
 For Drupal sites, see Pope Tech: Scan Drupal Intranet Content.
+For other types of websites or applications, see Pope Tech: Scan Websites or Applications Behind Authentication.

 Note: Only data classified as public per the University data security classification policy may be scanned with Pope Tech.